There is a lot of conversation happening online about the PR metrics communications professionals should use.

 - Tangible incremental increase in sales;

-- Shift in behavior, rather than just purchase intention; and
+- Shift in behavior, rather than just purchase intent; and

 - More brand advocates this quarter compared to the previous quarter.